Suizer98/love-esri/README.md

 `VITE_ESRI_API`: The normal api key provided when you register ArcGIS Developer

+### WebGL issue causing 3D Scene not loading

+`Your WebGL implementation doesn't seem to support hardware accelerated rendering.
+Check your browser settings or if your GPU is in a blocklist.`

+For Chrome:

+1. Go to chrome://flags/.
+2. Search for "WebGL".
+3. Enable WebGL-related flags if they are disabled.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.